Social media marketing for nonprofit brands in 2020

 As a nonprofit, you need to make sure that you work with influencers who are aligned with your ethics and mission.
 It makes sense to build long-term relationships with patrons and influencers; and in your case, an influencer might also mean a whole other brand or community.

-Looking towards 2019, one of the key market demographics you should be aiming at with your social media marketing is Generation Z. You also need to make sure you have the right social media tools to help bring your social media plan alive.
+Looking at 2020 and beyond, one of the key market demographics you should be aiming at with your social media marketing is Generation Z. You also need to make sure you have the right social media tools to help bring your social media plan alive.